rose-m/hugo-cactus-theme/exampleSite/content/post/elements-overview.md

 date: 2017-05-23
 linktitle: "HTML Elements Overview"
 title: "HTML Elements Overview"
-description: "An overview of all relevant HTML elements for themeing"
+description: "An overview of all relevant HTML elements for theming"
 ---

 # Heading 1